 - Getting permits for certain activities

 Small businesses can contribute to cleaner air and a healthier environment for everyone.
 The U.S. Environmental Protection Agency (EPA) ensures compliance with the Act.
 The EPA created National Ambient Air Quality Standards (NAAQS).
 NAAQS set acceptable levels of emissions from both stationary and mobile sources.

 The Clean Water Act

-Under the EPCRA, each state is required to create and maintain a State Emergency Response Commission (SERC), which is divided into Emergency Planning Districts.
+Under the EPCRA, each state must create and maintain a State Emergency Response Commission (SERC).
+Each SERC has Emergency Planning Districts.
 Each district must have a Local Emergency Planning Committee (LEPC).
-The SERCs and LEPCs are responsible for providing the community with information on chemical hazards that may affect the public and the dissemination of procedures to be followed in the event there is an emergency hazardous situation.
+The SERCs and LEPCs provide the community with resources on chemical hazards.

 Federal Insecticide, Fungicide & Rodenticide Act (FIFRA)